 You can create custom experiences for Google Assistant, but there’s more of a learning curve than with Alexa Blueprints.
 Some custom Google Assistant experiences, like quizzes and trivia, have a template so it’s a bit easier, while others involve APIs and the process is a bit more complex.

 Compatible Echo devices can control your.
 You can pause, play, search, and more.
 Google Home can control the power on many TVs, and it can control TVs with Chromecast, but it cannot control your FireTV.
 The same goes for Amazon Prime Music and Music Unlimited.

 7. Control more than 60,000 smart home products

 As of late May 2019, Amazon reports there are more than 60,000 Alexa-compatible smart home devices from more than 7,400 different brands.

-When it comes to online shopping, Amazon is King.
-Emarketer projected that the online shopping giant would retain 47% of the eCommerce market in 2019.
-Your Echo lets you purchase directly from Amazon; but, if you use Google Home, you’re not buying from Amazon but rather Google Express (you can also order Groceries from Walmart using Google Home).
+It’s not a secret that Amazon is the reigning champion of online shopping.
+Emarketer projected that the online shopping goliath would head the e-commerce race just like it has in recent years.
+Your Echo allows you to buy straight from Amazon.
+Still, if you use Google Home, you’re not ordering from Amazon but Google Express instead (you also have the opportunity to order groceries from Walmart using Google Home).

-In the Alexa app, it’s super-easy to create routines.
-The routines menu is right on the main menu, and you can customize everything to your liking in about a minute.
-Google’s routines are more of a pain to set up.
-In the Google Home app, the routines feature isn’t as easy to find, and the setup process feels slower and more tedious.
+Within the Alexa app, it’s straightforward and effortless to build routines.
+The routines menu is located on the main menu, and you can personalize everything to your preferences in around a minute.
+Google’s routines are much more complicated in their setup process.
+In the Google Home app, the routines feature isn’t as simple to locate, and the setup system is slower and more tiresome.